 Are there any fellowships available to graduate students?

-Yes, exceptional applicants might be offered a fellowship from the Outstanding Student Program (OSP) or the NextGenCT Fellowship.
+Yes, exceptional applicants might be offered a fellowship from the Outstanding Student Program (OSP), Giolas-Harriott Fellowship (GHF) or Crandall-Cordero Fellowship (CCF).
 These awards are made by the Graduate School competitively on a university-wide basis to students with exceptional promise.
-The Graduate school also offers fellowships called the Giolas-Harriott Fellowship (GHF) or Crandall-Cordero Fellowship (CCF).
-These awards are made to American minority students competitively on a university-wide basis.
 These awards provide financial full or partial support without service obligations.

 Where is Storrs?
 What is it like?

 Storrs is in Northeastern Connecticut.
 It is in a picturesque rural setting, but it is very accessible to major urban areas like Hartford, New Haven, Providence, Boston, and New York City.
 The downtown area is currently undergoing a major redevelopment with new shops, apartments, and restaurants within easy walking distance to campus.